 - Do you have a primary care physician?
-If not, please get one immediately for your after-care needs.
-If you are not sure how to get a primary care physician, please contact your insurance provider and/or see your care manager.
+If not, consider getting one immediately for your after-care needs.
+If you’re not sure how to get a primary care physician, contact your care manager.

-- Please tell your rehab physician, your nurse or the unit coordinator about any follow-up appointments you may have.
+- Tell your rehab physician, your nurse or the unit coordinator about any follow-up appointments you may have.

-- Please make sure that you get a copy from nursing of all of your MRIs and/or Cat scans done during your stay upon discharge from Bryn Mawr Rehab Hospital.
+- Make sure you receive copies of all of your MRIs and/or CAT scans done during your stay upon discharge from Bryn Mawr Rehab Hospital.
 The films are your property.

-- Please tell your care manager if there are any changes to your insurance benefits as soon as you become aware.
+- Tell your care manager if there are any changes to your insurance benefits as soon as you become aware.

-- Please alert your care manager to any special needs, concerns about insurance or discharge planning needs.
+- Alert your care manager to any special needs, concerns about insurance or discharge planning needs.

 What to bring

-Your stay here will be very different from the time you spent in the acute care hospital.
 Recovery at Bryn Mawr Rehab Hospital is an active process.
-Your rehabilitation program focuses on therapy and includes exercise and mobility training; therefore, you will wear your own clothing during your stay.
-It is important for you to wear comfortable clothing—sweat suits and exercise clothes are best.
-Please mark your clothes with your name in case they become misplaced.
+Your rehabilitation program focuses on therapy and includes exercise and mobility training.
+Therefore, you’ll wear your own clothing during your stay.
+It’s important for you to wear comfortable clothing—sweat suits and exercise clothes are good options to let you move with ease.
+Please mark your clothes with your name in case they’re misplaced.

 To make your stay as comfortable as possible, you should bring: